timtroendle/peoples-preferences/README.md

 ## License

 The code in this repo is MIT licensed, see `./LICENSE.md`.
+This excludes the KlinicSlab font family (all files in `./layout/fonts/`) which is copyright Lost Type.